KartheekLade/firmanalyse/README.md

 - How to find CVE's based on binary file.

 ##Worked on:
-- Write a extractor code using binwalk.
+--- Write a extractor code using binwalk.---
-- automate Information gathering.
+--- automate Information gathering.---
-- collect and format the information.
+--- collect and format the information.---
-- add Json feature.
+--- add Json feature.---